Douglass H. Atwill

 Douglass Henry Atwill (June 4, 1881 – May 22, 1960) was bishop of the Episcopal Diocese of North Dakota, serving from 1937 to 1951.

 Early life and education

 Atwill was born on June 4, 1881, in Burlington, Vermont, the son of the Reverend, later Bishop of Kansas City, Edward Robert Atwill, and Mary Whiting.
 He studied at Yale University, graduating with a Bachelor of Arts in 1903, and then at the Episcopal Theological School, from where he earned a Bachelor of Divinity in 1907.
 He was awarded a Doctor of Divinity from Seabury-Western Theological Seminary in 1934.
-He married Mima Josephine Janisch on November 2, 1909, and together had two children.
+He married Mima Josephine Janisch on November 2, 1909, and together they had two children.

 Ordained ministry

 Atwill was ordained deacon in June 1907, and priest in December of the same year, by his father Edward Robert Atwill.
 He served as rector of Calvary Church in Sedalia, Missouri between 1907 and 1914, and then was a missionary in Ventura County, California between 1914 and 1918, serving St Paul's Mission in Santa Paula, California, and St Mark's Mission in Fillmore, California.
 In 1918, he returned to Missouri to become rector of St Augustine's Church in St. Louis, while in 1923 he became rector of St Clement's Memorial Church in Saint Paul, Minnesota, where he remained until 1937.